yatatsu/AutoBundle/README.md

 }
 ```

-In caller section, you can use generated buidler.
+In caller section, you can use generated builder.

 ```
 ExampleFragment fragment = ExampleFragmentAutoBundle